 Land Donation and Wills The Habitat Trust Fund has been legally established to accept memorials.
 Wildlife and our natural resources are held dear to many people in Saskatchewan and often, donations in memory of a loved one are directed to the Habitat Trust Fund.
-As well, land or money can be left in wills and estates by people wishing to preserve our natural heritage.
+Land or money can also be left in wills and estates by people wishing to preserve our natural heritage.
 This land is held in perpetuity for wildlife and future generations to enjoy.

 Hunting Hunting is allowed on Habitat Trust lands unless it was a condition of a donation not to allow it.
-Persons hunting on Habitat Trust lands must be on foot and must have purchased a license issued by the Saskatchewan government.
-The hunter must hunt according to season dates and regulations outlined in the current hunting guide.
+Persons hunting on Habitat Trust lands must be an SWF Member, or have written permission to access the land, and be on foot.
+The hunter must hunt according to regulated season dates and regulations outlined in the current hunting guide.
 Vehicles may only be used to retrieve big game animals.

-Recreation Habitat Trust lands are open all year round to groups and individuals who would like to observe nature.
-Youth groups from local branches, school groups and Scouts have used these parcels as part of their learning experience.
-They are great areas for bird watching, hiking, identifying plants and animal tracks or just to get away from it all.
+Recreation Habitat Trust lands are open all year round for SWF Members or individuals with written permission to observe nature.
+Youth groups from local branches, school groups, and Scouts have used these parcels as part of their learning experience.
+They are great areas for bird watching, hiking, berry picking, identifying plants and animal tracks or just to get away from it all.

-Geocaching The SWF Habitat lands are a great place to find and hide Geocaches.
-To learn more about SWF Geocaching click here.
+Geocaching The SWF Habitat lands are a great place to find Geocaches.
+For SWF geocaches, click here.